STAT 385 Summer 2025 Unofficial Syllabus

 homeworkXX

-belongs in the coding-comprehension directory of your repo on the main branch.
-Any sub-directories within these directories is inappropriate. -
+assignments belong directly in the homework directory of your repo on the main branch.
+Any sub-directories within this directory is inappropriate. -

 Within a code chunk, explicitly write code that attaches or loads a package using either